chukShirley/rpg-intro/README.md

 ```

 Once we have written our code, we are going to use CRTBNDRPG to create our program object.
 What makes CRTBNDPGM useful is that it just creates a program object – it’s automating the CRTRPGMOD step.
 Another way we could have created our program object is by using CRTRPGMOD and then CRTPGM over that module.

+CRTBNDRPG does allow you to compile both stream files and source members.

+* To compile a source member: `CRTBNDRPG PGM(MYLIB/XMPLE1) SRCFILE(MYLIB/QRPGLESRC) SRCMBR(XMPLE1) TEXT('My RPG IV Program')`
+* To compile a source member: `CRTBNDRPG PGM(MYLIB/XMPLE1) SRCSTMF('xmple.rpgle') TEXT('My RPG IV Program')`

+Note that when you compile a stream file, the SRCSTMF path should be relative to your current directory when running the compild.

 You are now going to call your program using `CALL <programname>`, which should then display ‘Hello world’ on your terminal.